-The p2i consortium was formed in 2016 and since its launch in May 2017, p2i has successfully engaged over 435 postdocs through six enterprise fairs, fifteen residential courses, eleven entrepreneurship events, the creation of three new entrepreneurial postdoc societies, and three business plan competitions and over 150 participants in online course on entrepreneurship
+The p2i consortium was formed in 2016 and since its launch in May 2017, p2i has successfully engaged over 665 postdocs through seven enterprise fairs, nineteen residential courses, thirteen entrepreneurship events, the creation of three new entrepreneurial postdoc societies, four business plan competitions and over 150 participants in online course on entrepreneurship

 As the p2i consortium collectively represents over 10,000 early career researchers across all partners, there is great potential for engagement in the long term.